geotools/geotools/docs/user/library/main/envelope.rst

 ``ReferencedEnvelope`` is all of these:

 * ``org.locationtech.jts.geom.Envelope`` - as defined by the JTS Topology System ( a Simple Feature for SQL concept)
-* ``org.opengis.geometry.BoundingBox`` - 2D bounds as defined by the ISO 19107 Geometry
+* ``org.geotools.api.geometry.BoundingBox`` - 2D bounds as defined by the ISO 19107 Geometry
-* ``org.opengis.geometry.Envelope`` - captures 3D bounds as defined by ISO 19107 Geometry.
+* ``org.geotools.api.geometry.Envelope`` - captures 3D bounds as defined by ISO 19107 Geometry.

 Note that in order to support 3D bounds (and use a 3D Coordinate Reference System) we must create an instance of the child class ``ReferencedEnvelope3D`` (see below).